 Those Not Qualified for an Extension

-F-1 students who do not qualify for a cap-gap extension, and whose periods of authorized stay expire before October 1, are required to leave the United States, apply for an H-1B visa at a consular post abroad, and then seek readmission to the United States in H-1B status, for the dates reflected on the approved H-1B petition.
+F-1 students who do not qualify for a cap-gap extension and whose periods of authorized stay expire before October 1 are required to leave the United States.
+They then need to apply for an H-1B visa at a consular post abroad and seek to be readmitted into the United States in H-1B status for the dates reflected on the approved H-1B petition.

 Proof of Continuing Status

-If the H-1B petition is selected for adjudication, the student should return to his or her DSO with a copy of the petitioning employer’s Form I-797, Notice of Action, indicating that the petition was filed and accepted.
+If the H-1B petition is selected by USCIS, the student should return to his or her DSO with a copy of the petitioning employer’s Form I-797, Notice of Action, indicating that the petition was filed and accepted.
 The Form I-797 must have a valid receipt number.
 The student’s DSO will issue another updated Form I-20, showing an extension until October 1.
 In such situations, the student can continue to work while the update to his or her Form I-20 is being processed.
 Because the cap-gap extension is automatic, the updated Form I-20 is not required for a student to continue working; it merely serves as proof of the extension of OPT employment authorization.

 Denied H-1B Petitions

-If USCIS denies, rejects, or revokes an H-1B petition filed on behalf of an F-1 student covered by the automatic cap-gap extension of status, the student will have the standard 60-day grace period (from the date of the notification of the denial, rejection, or revocation of the petition) before he or she is required to depart the United States.
+If an H-1B petition filed for an F-1 student with a cap-gap extension is denied, rejected, revoked, or withdrawn, the student will have the standard 60-day grace period (from the date of the notification of the denial, rejection, revocation, or withdrawal of the petition) to depart the United States.

-For denied cases the 60-day grace period does not apply to an F-1 student whose accompanying change of status request is denied due to the discovery of a status violation, misrepresentation, or fraud.
-The student in this situation is not eligible for the automatic cap-gap extension of status or the 60- day grace period.
-Similarly, the 60-day grace period and automatic cap-gap extension of status would not apply to the case of a student whose petition was revoked based on a finding of a status violation, fraud or misrepresentation discovered following approval.
-In both of these instances, the student would be required to leave the United States immediately.
+The 60-day grace period does not apply to an F-1 student whose accompanying change of status request is denied due to a status violation, misrepresentation, or fraud.
+In such cases, the F-1 student is ineligible for cap-gap extension of status and the 60- day grace period.
+Similarly, the 60-day grace period and cap-gap extension of status does not apply to an F-1 student whose petition was revoked based on a finding of a status violation, fraud or misrepresentation discovered following approval.
+In both of these instances, students are required to immediately leave the United States.

 Travel during Cap-Gap Extension Period